-Comanche Generating Station is a coal-fired power station owned and operated by Xcel Energy near Pueblo, Colorado.
+Comanche Generating Station is an 1,410-megawatt (MW) coal-fired power station owned and operated by Xcel Energy near Pueblo, Colorado.

 In 2004, Xcel entered into a Settlement Agreement with environmental groups to reduce emissions and install SO2 controls at the existing units.
 The promised limitations are supposed to result in lower overall pollutants, even with the proposed third unit.

 A “least cost resource plan” for Comanche Unit 3 was presented to the Colorado Public Utilities Commission in 2004.

 In 2005 Clean Energy Action and Citizens for Clean Air and Water in Pueblo filed a legal complaint challenging the permit on several grounds, including the state’s failure to investigate whether emissions would actually be reduced, the potential for negative impact on surrounding wilderness, and the lack of a public comment period on the permit.
 The plant has also been controversial because of a proposal to charge Colorado ratepayers for the new plant while it is under construction.
 As a consequence of the public fallout surrounding this project, Xcel has acknowledged that it may never build another coal-fired power plant.

 On January 31, 2007, Dan Friedlander, a member of Clean Energy Action, filed suit against the Colorado Public Utilities Commission (PUC), alleging that the PUC allowed Xcel to violate the "long-standing practices of not charging ratepayers for power plants until they are operational."

 As of July 2008, the air permit is under appeal at the Colorado State Supreme Court and a decision has not been reached in the Friedlander case.